jessemelpolio/non-stationary_texture_syn/README.md

 ### Requirements

+This code is tested under Ubuntu 14.04 and 16.04.
 The total project can be well functioned under the following environment:

 * python-2.7
 * pytorch-0.3.0 with cuda correctly specified